pointfreeco/vapor-routing/README.md

 + .a(.href("/users/\(user.id)/books/\(book.id)"), book.title)
 ```

-This library aims to solve these problems, and more, when dealing with routing in a Vapor application.
+This library aims to solve these problems, and more, when dealing with routing in a Vapor application, by providing Vapor bindings to the [URL Routing][swift-url-routing] package.

 ## Getting started